Gennady Golovkin: Personal life

 In 2006, Golovkin moved from his native Kazakhstan to Stuttgart, Germany, and then in 2013 to train with Abel Sanchez at Big Bear, California.
 In 2014, he moved to Santa Monica, California, where he lives with his family.
 He trains in Big Bear, California.

 He and his wife Alina have a son and a daughter.

 Golovkin speaks four languages: Kazakh, Russian, German, and English.

 His fraternal twin brother Maxim, an amateur boxer, joined Gennady's camp and team in 2012.

 Golovkin said he wanted his son to attend school in California because his training camp, team and promotions are based in California, he has many friends there and he considers it a beautiful place.
 Golovkin's favorite food is beef.

 Golovkin enjoys playing games with his son and spending time with his family.

 In an interview with Kazakh media, Golovkin said that he was frequently approached in the U.S. by ad- and film-making people, who asked him to make guest appearances, co-star in movies or appear in other media.
 Though he described himself as a media-friendly person, he added, "I avoid starring in movies, appear on magazine covers.
 I love boxing, and I don't want to divert from it.
 Right now my sports career is more important for me."

+In October 2025, Golovkin was included in the International Boxing Hall of Fame (IBHOF) Class of 2026 ballot.